microsoft/nni/docs/en_US/Tutorial/Nnictl.rst

    * - --experiment_dir, -e
      - True
      -
-     - The folder path of nni experiment
+     - The folder path of nni experiment.
+Note: please make sure the folder name is consistent with the experiment id.
    * - --port, -p
      - False
      - 8080